Anatomic Pathology Laboratories and Services

 - Recognize the histopathologic features of the common inflammatory lesions of the esophagus, stomach and colon and offer a differential diagnosis appropriate to the clinical setting and gross findings.
 (PC, MK)

-- Correctly use and explain the most recent AJCC form for colonic and rectal carcinomas.
+- Correctly use and explain the most recent AJCC forms for esophageal, gastric, colonic/rectal, pancreatic, and liver primary malignancies.
 (PC, MK, ICS, SBP)

 - Correctly apply the grading and staging criteria for chronic hepatitis and steatohepatitis.
 (PC, MK, SBP)